Andrzej-Bialowas/LiveFootballScoreboard/README.md

 - Score value has to be 0 or greater.
 - UpdateScore takes all, even illogical score changes.
 - Start match cannot be used if one of the teams is already on the scoreboard.
+- Every match starts with the 0 score on both teams

 ## Authors